 Working on a problem has two important phases.
 In the first, you generate ideas, formulate words, and find the solution.
 In the second phase, you present your results in a meaningful way.
 This second phase is often just as time consuming as the first, if not more so.
 You waste time finding tools, then learning to use them, then creating the necessary assets, connecting them in a single diagram, and so on.
 It would seem easier to just sketch by hand, because you can draw at about the same speed your thoughts flow.
 Professional audiences expect more than just a napkin sketch, so reproducing your drawing for presentation would just take more time.

 Is it possible to create professional quality diagrams at the speed of thought?
-Thanks to ConceptDraw, the answer is a resounding, «Yes!» CS Odessa has a series of Solutions, available through the ConceptDraw Solution Park, that utilize the RapidDraw feature in ConceptDraw PRO to create diagrams quicker than ever before.
+Thanks to ConceptDraw, the answer is a resounding, «Yes!» CS Odessa has a series of Solutions, available through the ConceptDraw Solution Park, that utilize the RapidDraw feature in ConceptDraw DIAGRAM to create diagrams quicker than ever before.
 The first to debut is the Rapid UML Solution, containing objects specifically for use in UML diagrams commonly employed by software architects and systems analysts.
 No longer will you have to waste even a minute planning your drawings.
 Once you think through the process, you can immediately create ready-to-use, ready-to-print, and ready-to-present diagrams that can also be exported to a variety of formats such as PDF, PowerPoint, and more.

 Rapid UML Solution Overview

 This is a quick overview of the diagrams included in the Rapid UML solution for ConceptDraw DIAGRAM and their purposes.